SimicCh/AVSR-AV_Fusion_Module_for_Pre-Trained_ASR/README.md

 ## Training
 We follow a three stage training strategy.
-Config files for each training stage and Whisper baseline model can be found in [configs](./configs/)
+Config files for each training stage and Whisper baseline model can be found in [configs](./configs/).

+- {Whisper_model}__train01_pretrain_AV_Fusion.yaml: AV fusion module pre-training using only Lmel and Lenc on 400h pretrain split
+- {Whisper_model}__train01_pretrain_AV_Fusion.yaml: AV fusion module fine-tuning using Lmel, Lenc and Ldec on 30h trainval split